joehmchiu/servian-challenge/README.md

 # servian-challenge
 ## 95% Automation
-This task is able to finish the task by 95% automation process includes automation infrastructure, application installations, deployment and CI / CD solutions and tests.
+This task is able to finish the challenge by 95% automation process includes automation infrastructure, application installations, deployment, CI / CD solutions, tests and version control.

 ## Summary
 - this task is built for the Servian TechChallengeApp.